 We are a biopharmaceutical company focused on the development and commercialization of novel targeted therapeutics for cancer, wet age-related macular degeneration, or wet AMD, and fibrotic diseases.
 We are a leader in the field of endoglin biology and are using our expertise to develop antibodies that bind to the endoglin receptor.
 Endoglin is essential to angiogenesis, the process of new blood vessel formation required for solid cancer growth and wet AMD, and a key contributor to the development of fibrosis, or tissue scarring.
 We are developing our lead product candidate, TRC105 (carotuximab), an endoglin antibody, for the treatment of multiple solid tumor types in combination with inhibitors of the vascular endothelial growth factor, or VEGF, pathway.
 The VEGF pathway regulates vascular development in the embryo, or vasculogenesis, and angiogenesis.
 We believe treatment with TRC105 in combination with VEGF inhibitors may improve survival in cancer patients when compared to treatment with a VEGF inhibitor alone.
-TRC105 has been studied in eight completed Phase 2 clinical trials and three completed Phase 1 clinical trials, and is currently being dosed in one Phase 3 clinical trial, three Phase 2 clinical trials.
+TRC105 has been studied in eight completed Phase 2 clinical trials and three completed Phase 1 clinical trials, and is currently being dosed in one Phase 3 clinical trial, three Phase 2 clinical trials and three Phase 1 clinical trials.
 Our TRC105 oncology clinical development plan is broad and involves a tiered approach.
-We are initially focused on angiosarcoma which is a tumor that highly express endoglin, the target of TRC105, and therefore may be more responsive to treatment with TRC105.
-We have seen complete ongoing responses in this tumor type and have initiated dosing in an international multicenter Phase 3 trial in angiosarcoma and also incorporated scientific advice from the European Medicines Agency (EMA) regarding the adequacy of the trial design.
-We also received orphan drug designation from the FDA and the EMA for TRC105 for the treatment of soft tissue sarcoma, including angiosarcoma, in 2016.
+We are initially focused on angiosarcoma which is a tumor that highly expresses endoglin, the target of TRC105, and therefore may be more responsive to treatment with TRC105.
+We have seen complete ongoing responses in this tumor type and have initiated dosing in an international multicenter Phase 3 trial in angiosarcoma.
+We obtained Special Protocol Assessment (SPA) agreement from the US Food and Drug Administration (FDA) on our clinical trial design for the Phase 3 trial in angiosarcoma and also incorporated scientific advice from the European Medicines Agency (EMA) regarding the adequacy of the trial design.
+We also received orphan drug designation from the FDA and the EMA for TRC

-Our other product candidates are TRC205, an endoglin antibody that is in preclinical development for the treatment of fibrotic diseases, TRC102, which is a small molecule that is in clinical development for the treatment of mesothelioma, lung cancer and glioblastoma, and two compounds that we licensed from Janssen Pharmaceutica N.V.
+Our other product candidates are TRC205, an endoglin antibody that is in preclinical development for the treatment of fibrotic diseases, TRC102, which is a small molecule that is in Phase 2 clinical development for the treatment of mesothelioma and glioblastoma, and two compounds that we licensed from Janssen Pharmaceutica N.V.
 (Janssen) in September 2016: TRC253, which is a small molecule for which we initiated a Phase 1/2 clinical trial for the treatment of metastatic castration-resistant prostate cancer in March 2017, and TRC694, a small molecule in pre-clinical development for the treatment of myeloma.
-In March 2014, Santen licensed from us exclusive worldwide rights to develop and commercialize our endoglin antibodies for ophthalmology indications.
+In March 2014, Santen Pharmaceutical Co.
+Ltd. (Santen) licensed from us exclusive worldwide rights to develop and commercialize our endoglin antibodies for ophthalmology indications, and in July 2017 Santen initiated dosing in a Phase 2 clinical trial of DE-122 in wet AMD.